 - Mil-Spec wire, color coded for each cylinder.
 Long enough to run 3 wires to ECU for sequential fire.

 - Included ring terminals and heatshrink butt connectors

-- New Denso “Smart Coils” with integrated ignitors, proven to over 1000AWHP.
+- New Denso or Delphi “Smart Coils” with integrated ignitors, proven to over 1000AWHP.
 Modified to fit stock plug wells.

 - High Quality Plenum spacer that will not melt (this is needed for rear coils to clear a stock plenum) New, longer allen bolts included.

 - New Coil Bolts and Spacers

 - This should be run fully sequentially on a standalone ECU or waste spark.
 Dwell settings are critical if running waste spark or the coils can be overworked.

 - Works with stock type/size spark plugs like NGK 4554.

 - Eliminates stock coils, stock ptu, and stock type ignition wires.
 No ignition amplifier is needed for all but the most insane setups.
 We are currently running 25 PSI on E85 with a .028″ gap with no blow out

 Despite what common sense would say, it is actually preferred to use high quality crimp connectors over solder.
 Solder creates a brittle spot in the wiring, which is why you will never see it used on professional race harnesses.
 The other big issue is the stock wire gets very corroded over time and this causes the solder joint to be poor or hard to make.
 Sanding the wire can remove the corrosion, but its still better to crimp.
 For this reason this kit contains heatshrink/waterproof butt connectors to make installation easy.